 “Sightings on the Veranda in Costa Rica”

-Each afternoon, after we’re done in the pool usually around 3:00 pm, Tom takes his computer to the veranda to listen to his favorite podcasts while I’ll busy myself indoors, preparing dinner, downloading shows on Graboid, working on photos for future posts or returning email messages.
+Each afternoon, after we’re done in the pool, usually around 3:00 pm, Tom takes his computer to the veranda to listen to his favorite podcasts.
+At the same time, I’ll busy myself indoors, preparing dinner, downloading shows on Graboid, working on photos for future posts, or returning email messages.

-Eating only one meal a day, by 5:00 pm we’re ready for dinner and we both get into a full-on mode to get everything to the dining room table, hot and ready for an enjoyable meal.
+Eating only one meal a day, by 5:00 pm, we’re ready for dinner, and we both get into a full-on mode to get everything to the dining room table, hot and prepared for an enjoyable meal.

 |A cafe along the boulevard.|

-Yesterday, after spending time in the cool water of the pool which hadn’t heated up by its solar power during the overcast day, we turned on the jacuzzi to let it warm.
-The air was cool and windy and the thought of the warmth of the jacuzzi was rather appealing.
+Yesterday, after spending time in the pool’s cool water, which hadn’t heated up by its solar power during the overcast day, we turned on the jacuzzi to let it warm.
+The air was cool and windy, and the thought of the warmth of the jacuzzi was rather appealing.

-Bev and Sam had kindly given us a good rental rate for our extended stay.
-As always, in all vacation homes, we’ve been mindful of our use of the utilities, turning off lights, fans and appliances when not in use.
+Bev and Sam had kindly given us an excellent rental rate for our extended stay.
+As always, in all vacation homes, we’ve been mindful of our use of the utilities, turning off lights, fans, and appliances when not in use.

 |Side entrance to Catholic Church in Atenas, Iglesia Catolica Atenas, located in the center of town.|

-While I’m bustling indoors, Tom has the camera close at hand during these periods and has been fortunate to capture a number of outstanding bird photos, especially over these past several weeks.
+While I’m bustling indoors, Tom has the camera close at hand during these periods and has been fortunate to capture several outstanding bird photos, especially over several weeks.

 |Our final walk through Central Park in Atenas.|

-We’re certainly not birding experts and at times, we struggle to identify certain species when we can’t readily find information online.
+We’re certainly not birding experts, and at times, we struggle to identify specific species when we can’t readily find information online.
 Thanks to the assistance of many of our regular readers, we often receive an identification 24-hours after we’ve uploaded a post after mentioning we’re seeking the identity.

-Recently, our most avid participants in providing information has been our friends Louise in Kauai, Hawaii where we spent four months in 2015 and here in Atenas in our neighborhood, Charlie, who’d also quite a bird enthusiast.
+Recently, our most avid participants in providing information have been our friends Louise in Kauai, Hawaii, where we spent four months in 2015, and here in Atenas in our neighborhood, Charlie, who’d be also quite a bird enthusiast.
 Thanks to both of you!

 |Each week we’ve had the taxi driver drop us off at this location so we can walk through the town on our way to the Supermercado Coopeatenas, the grocery store where we’ve shopped during this past many months.|

-With the planned purchase of a new longer-range camera in the near future, prior to the Antarctica cruise, we look forward to enhanced shots of birds and other creatures we find in the wild.
+With the planned purchase of a new longer-range camera soon, we look forward to enhanced shots of birds and other creatures we find in the wild before the Antarctica cruise.